tillchen/blog/_posts/2019-09-04-Kotlin-tips.md

     }
     ```

-2. Kotlin shell REPL: Read- Eval- Print- Loop

-3. Shorter `if`
+2. Shorter `if`

     ```kotlin
     println(if (x > y) "x is greater" else "x is not greater")
     ```

-4. `var` vs `val`:
+3. `var` vs `val`:

     * When using `var`, we can assign another value to the variable.
     * When using `val`, the reference to the object stays forever.
 However, if the variable is an array, the array itself can be updated.
+(Similar to `let` in Swift)

-5. Primitive types are also objects controlled by references.
+4. Primitive types are also objects controlled by references.

-6. Similar to Swift, we can define the type:
+5. Similar to Swift, we can define the type:

     ```kotlin
     var z: Int = 6
     var x: Long = z.toLong() // similarly, toFloat(), to Byte(), etc.
     ```

-7. Arrays:
+6. Arrays:

     ```kotlin
     var myArray = arrayOf(1, 2, 3)